Cosmian/mse-cli/documentation/docs/subcommand/context.md

 [...]
 ```

+!!! warning "Warning"

-!!! warning "If you do that, you will lose the configuration and the tar code.
-That will make you unable to share these information, thus an app user will be unable to verify the trustworthiness of your app"
+    If you do that, you will lose the configuration and the tar code.
+That will make you unable to share these information, thus an app user will be unable to verify the trustworthiness of your app

 ### Purge